-- A. The school district must administer an approved evidence-based reading screener to students in kindergarten through grade 3 within the first six weeks of the school year, and again within the last six weeks of the school year.
-The screener must be one of the screening tools approved by MDE. - B. The school district must identify any screener it uses in the district's annual literacy plan, and submit screening data with the annual literacy plan by June 15. - C. Schools, at least biannually after administering each screener, must give the parent of each student who is not reading at or above grade level timely information about: - 1. the student's reading proficiency as measured by a screener approved by MDE; - 2. reading-related services currently being provided to the student and the student's progress; and - 3. strategies for parents to use at home in helping their student succeed in becoming grade-level proficient in reading in English and in their native language.
+- A. The school district must administer an approved reading screener to students in kindergarten through grade 3 within the first six weeks of the school year, by February 15 each year, and again within the last six weeks of the school year.
+The screener must be one of the screening tools approved by MDE. - B. The school district must identify any screener it uses in the district's annual literacy plan, and submit screening data with the annual literacy plan by June 15. - C. Schools, after administering each screener, must follow the language access plan under Minnesota Statutes, section 123B.32 and give the parent of each student who is not reading at or above grade level information from the screener about: - 1. the student's reading proficiency as measured by a screener approved by MDE; - 2. reading-related services currently being provided to the student and the student's progress; and